 Under normal circumstances, the parties are entitled to agree to a settlement on whatever terms they choose.
 However, there are five circumstances where the approval of a Judge must also be obtained:

-• if the claimant in under 18 years old at the date of the settlement
+- if the claimant is under 18 years old at the date of the settlement

-• if the claim relates to someone who has died and the award includes compensation for the loss of financial support and one or more of the deceased’s dependants is under 18 years of age or the dependants cannot agree how to apportion the award
+- if the claim relates to someone who has died and the award includes compensation for the loss of financial support and one or more of the deceased’s dependants are under 18 years of age, or the dependants cannot agree how to apportion the award

-• if there is a recognised risk that, at some time in the future, the claimant might develop some significant deterioration in his or her physical or mental condition, the Court may give him or her the right to return to Court to obtain further compensation or that deterioration
+- if there is a recognised risk that, at some time in the future, the claimant might develop some significant deterioration in his or her physical or mental condition, the Court may give him or her the right to return to Court to obtain further compensation for that deterioration

 Is there a time limit for making a claim?